aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 `Your site is ready to be published at http://aregsar.com/.`

 At this point Github pages adds a file named `CNAME` to the root of my remote repository.
-This file contains a single line which is the domain name `aregsar.com` that I added in the custom domain text box in the Github pages settings section for my repository.
+This file contains a single line which is the domain name `aregsar.com` that I added in the custom domain text box.

 As always I did a `git pull` to get the `CNAME` file that was added to the remote repository.